airman604/Hack-the-Gibson-with-Metasploit/README.md

 * A laptop with VirtualBox installed
 * A Virtual Machine with the latest Kali installed.
 This will be the 'Hacker' box.
 Please make sure your Kali VM works before the workshop
 * Custom Vulnerable Virtual Machine that can be downloaded from [here]()
+* Working knowledge in Linux
+* Working knowledge in VirtualBox

 ## Setup Notes